bhavik1st/mcp-cloud/README.md

 - Connects to public cloud to access resources like S3 Buckets, Azure Blobs
 - Provides tools performing certain operations like CRUD on resources.

+NOTE: This a technology demonstrator only to be used with test data / account in cloud or with local LLM models like llama.

 ## Overview

 mcp-cloud is a Python server implementation of the Model Context Protocol (MCP) designed specifically for public cloud environments.
 It enables AI models to seamlessly connect with various cloud resources and services.